tarantool/doc/doc/contributing/docs/style.rst

 US vs British spelling
 ----------------------

-We use English US spelling.
+We use the US English spelling.

 Instance vs server
 ------------------

-We say "instance" rather than "server" to refer to an instance of Tarantool server.
+We say "instance" rather than "server" to refer to a Tarantool server instance.
 This keeps the manual terminology consistent with names like ``/etc/tarantool/instances.enabled`` in the Tarantool environment.

-Wrong usage: "Replication allows multiple Tarantool *servers* to work on copies of the same databases."
+Wrong usage: "Replication allows multiple Tarantool *servers* to work with copies of the same database."

-Correct usage: "Replication allows multiple Tarantool *instances* to work on copies of the same databases."
+Correct usage: "Replication allows multiple Tarantool *instances* to work with copies of the same database."

 Express one idea in a sentence
 ------------------------------